Give Help

 “We’re proud of the work that we’re doing to help meet the needs of our community, but we don’t want to exist.
 We believe everyone should have enough money to be able to afford to buy food and other essentials.”

-That’s why we’re working with The Trussell Trust and the Joseph Rowntree Foundation to call for an Essentials Guarantee within Universal Credit, which means the basic rate at least covers life’s essentials and that support can never be pulled below that level.
-Read more on the Joseph Rowntree Foundation website.
+That’s why we’re working with Trussell and the Joseph Rowntree Foundation to call for an Essentials Guarantee within Universal Credit, which means the basic rate at least covers life’s essentials and that support can never be pulled below that level.